darkdiesel/vagrant-bash-common/README.md

 ## Setup
 Before running vagrant machine create  config file.
-Create a copy of the file`settings.example.yml` and put near `Vagrantfile` with `settings.yml` name.
+Create a copy of the file`./vagrant/settings.example.yml` and put in `vagrant` folder with `settings.yml` name.

 Check [Vagrant settings](#vagrant-settings) section for more detail of each param.